mat-mathews/wex_scatter/README.md

         google-generativeai
         GitPython
         ```
-    * Ensure your virtual environment is still active (you should see `(.venv)` at the start of your PowerShell prompt).
+    * Ensure your virtual environment is still active.
 Install the required packages using `pip`:
         ```powershell
         pip install -r requirements.txt
         ```
         This command reads the `requirements.txt` file and installs the specified libraries into your virtual environment.

-5.  **(Optional) Verify Installation:**
-    * Run the script with the `--help` flag to ensure it starts correctly and can parse arguments (replace `your_script_name.py` with the actual name of your Python script file):
-        ```powershell
-        python your_script_name.py --help
-        ```
-    * You should see the script's help message outlining the available command-line arguments.

 ### Configuration (Google API Key)

-This script uses the Google Gemini API for summarizing code (`--summarize-consumers` option).
-To use this, you need a Google API Key.
+This script uses the Google Gemini API for summarizing (`--summarize-consumers` option).
+You will need a Google API Key if you want to try this.

 1.  **Get an API Key**
 2.  **Use the Key:**